brushtailmedia/sshkey-chat/README.md

 docker logs -f sshkey-server
 ```

-> **Note:** `users.toml` and `rooms.toml` are seed files -- they are only processed on first server start to bootstrap initial users and rooms.
-After that, `users.db` and `rooms.db` are the source of truth and all management happens through `sshkey-ctl`.
+> **Note:** `rooms.toml` is a seed file — it is only processed on first server start to bootstrap initial rooms.
+After that, `rooms.db` is the source of truth and all management happens through `sshkey-ctl`.
+Users are bootstrapped via `sshkey-ctl bootstrap-admin <name>` on a fresh deployment (generates an Ed25519 keypair with an interactive passphrase, inserts the user row with admin rights, and writes the encrypted private key to the current working directory).
+Everyone else joins via the normal `approve` flow. `users.toml` seed support was removed in Phase 16.

 ### Install